 Under Pennsylvania workers’ compensation law, your employer has the first say over where to allow or deny your workers’ comp claim after an on-the-job injury.
 If your employer denies your workers’ compensation claim, you have additional options, so don’t give up.

 If your employer denies your workers’ compensation claim, it’s a good time to consult a workers’ compensation attorney for advice on how to make your claim stronger.
-The Media, Pennsylvania, law firm of Barnard, Mezzanotte, Pinnie and Seelaus, LLP in Media, Pennsylvania, has represented plaintiffs in workers’ compensation lawsuits since 1980.
+The Media, Pennsylvania, law firm of Barnard, Mezzanotte, Pinnie, Seelaus & Kraft LLP in Media, Pennsylvania, has represented plaintiffs in workers’ compensation lawsuits since 1980.
 We have extensive experience with workplace injury cases, and we are also experienced litigators who have achieved numerous high-value sums in personal injury cases, including many six- and seven-figure verdicts and settlements.